Making Lace HISTORY

 Two events happened around the beginning of the 18th century which affected the bobbin lacemaking industry badly.
 Firstly, the French Revolution in 1789 made it advisable not to flaunt your wealth in your clothes, even in Britain, so lace became unfashionable, certainly for men and even for women.
 Even worse, lacemaking machines in Nottingham began to reproduce bobbin lace increasingly accurately.

-Bradford Jamison of TEF Braids began his exploration with Jacquard lace brading machines and CAD systems in 2007.
-Since that time he has steadily advanced the “art of patterning”, while generating a library of more than 1,000 patterns—aesthetically linked to traditional woven arts of lacemaking, crochet, and macramé.
+Bradford Jamison of TEF Braids began his exploration with Jacquard lace braiding machines and CAD systems in 2007.
+Since that time he has steadily advanced the “art of patterning”, while generating a library of more than 1,000 patterns—aesthetically linked to traditional woven arts of lace making, crochet, and macramé.

-In the last decade Jamison has transformed the scope of production using lace braiding machines that historically manufactured only narrow fabrics and lace, into a technology that facilitates the production of zonally patterned fabric with "built in" performance qualities.
+In the last decade Jamison has transformed the scope of production using lace braiding machines -- that historically manufactured only narrow fabrics and lace -- into a technology that facilitates the production of zonally patterned fabric with "built in" performance qualities.
 AMBI showcases this new lace style that is functional, modern and minimal.